ypadron/reactnd-project-myreads-starter/README.md

 ## Description

-Project #6 in the Udacity FEND Grow with Google program.
-I used React to create four components along with React Router to add interactivity to the provided static HTML and CSS template.
+Project #6 - MyReads is a single page React application that allows users to select and organize books into three categories or bookshelves: Currently Reading, Want To Read, and Read.

 ## Instructions